venster-io/venster-registry/README.md

 - `artist`: name(s) of the artist(s)
 - `website`: a page with more info about the project
 - `policy_ids`: an array with the policy id(s)
-- `storage_type`:
+- `storage_type`: (optional)
   - `1` for monolithic on-chain
   - `2` for modular on-chain

 ### 3. Create a pull request

-Before creating a PR, make sure indentation is respected (2 spaces) and that the JSON is still valid.
+Before creating a PR, make sure the indentation is respected (2 spaces) and that the JSON is still valid.